Ultra's increasing focus on sustainability and its carbon footprint are reflected in our ‘Positive Force’ sustainability plan.

 Ultra's other carbon reduction activities:

-Making small changes to our everyday workday also makes a big difference in reducing our environmental impact as a Group.
+Making small changes to our everyday workday also makes a big difference in reducing our environmental impact.
 We think about how we can save energy and resources and actively encourage our employees to:

 - Remember to turn lights off when not needed